-Another benefit of solar air heating is the simplicity of the system.
-There aren’t any real pieces to maintain—just a box with a couple of attached air hoses and, in certain cases, a fan.
-The system will work well for years after being installed, and the only real maintenance will be cleaning the glass over time to make sure sunlight can shine in.
+Additionally, there are very few components of the heating system to maintain.
+The solar air heater consists of just a box with a couple of attached air hoses and, in certain cases, a fan.
+The system works well for years after being installed, and the only real maintenance will be cleaning the glass over time to make sure sunlight is accessible.

-How Solar Air Heaters Work
+How Do Solar Air Heaters Work?

 To make this type of a system work, the inlet must be at the bottom and the outlet at the top.
 It works by utilizing air’s natural tendency to rise once it’s been heated.
 That means that as the air warms up, it rises and leaves the system, making room for more cool air to enter and be heated as well.
 This creates a sort of air current that constantly pulls in new air to be warmed once again.

 Keep in mind that some homeowners choose to use a combination of passive energy and solar-powered fans in order to effectively heat their home, depending on the season.

 Solar Heating Fan Assist & Active Direct Gain

 While a fan-less system is perfectly adequate for heating up a small space or even a larger room when multiple units are used together, it simply isn’t effective enough to heat an entire home or a larger room.
 The heat won’t be dispersed far enough away from the heater, and one part of the room will be much warmer than the other.

 Heating large spaces is much more effective when you rely on a fan-assisted system.
 A temperature-controlled fan kicks on when the box reaches a certain temperature and pumps cool air in and hot air out.
 There is often only a single fan at the outlet of the system, which disperses the heat throughout your home.
 As air is pumped out of the system, colder air is sucked into the inlet automatically, creating a stream of air to help spread heat throughout.